QKTheoNguyen/Multimodal_Emotion_Recognition_for_Geriatric_Medecine/README.md

 python3 main.py
 ```

-Model checkpoints will be saved under the emorec/ directory.
+Model checkpoints will be saved in trained/emorec/ directory under a unique name.

 2. Evaluate your SER model